The worker Canada erased

 In my case, the union chose to protect its image instead of its member.
 And in doing so, it found comfort in the very system meant to hold it accountable.

-This isn’t unionism; it’s a caricature.
+This outcome stands in contrast to the ideals of unionism.
 A bureaucratic structure more interested in preservation than in principle.

 The Pyrrhic Victory of Institutional Defence